-The joint between the femur (thigh-bone) and the tibia (shin-bone).
+The knee is the joint between the femur (thigh-bone) and the tibia (shin-bone).
 A

 third bone, the patella (kneecap) lies across

 the front of the joint.

 |At the knee the femur (1) and tibia (2) are joined by ligament (3).
 Further ligaments (4), attached to the patella (5), form the tendon for the quadriceps muscle (6).
 The synovial membrane forms the infrapatellar (7) and suprapatellar (8) bursae.
 Cartilage (9) covers the articular surfaces and there are two crescents of cartilage (10) between the femur and the tibia.
 Synovial membrane and fluid (11) lubricate; fatty pads (12) pack the joint.
 Biceps (13) and gastrocnemius (14) muscles are shown.

 which is capable of bending, straightening, and slight rotation in the bent

 The articular surfaces of the knee bones are covered with hyaline

 cartilage which reduces friction between the bones.
 In addition the

 knee contains two cartilaginous tissues, known as the lateral meniscus and medial meniscus, that are wedged horizontally between